sathanas65/deb12-i3/README.md

      b) Then enter:

-         cp interfaces interfaces.backup
+         sudo cp interfaces interfaces.backup
+      Enter your password when prompted.
 This is a backup in case something gets messed up.

      c) Then enter:

          sudo nano interfaces

-     d) Enter your password when prompted.

-     e) Below the row '# The primary network interface' you will see something like 'allow-hotplug w1p3s0'.
+     d) Below the row '# The primary network interface' you will see something like 'allow-hotplug w1p3s0'.
 Leave this line, but delete or comment out everything below it, starting with 'iface'.

-     f) Ctrl + s to save and ctrl + x to exit.
+     e) Ctrl + s to save and ctrl + x to exit.

-     g) Now enter:
+     f) Now enter:

          sudo systemctl restart networking

-     h) Enter your password when prompted.
+     g) Enter your password when prompted.
 Now you should be able to manage your wifi comnnections from the applet on the i3 taskbar.

-     i) If something goes wrong here are the steps to revert:
+     h) If something goes wrong here are the steps to revert:
    Enter:

          cd /etc/network